foundry-vtt-community/wiki.js/development/api/document.md

 ## Key Concepts

-These are the most important thing to know with actors.
+These are the most important thing to know with documents.

 ### Document Storage